plainshift-io/awesome-stacks-security/README.md

 # Awesome Stacks Security

-The [original article](https://plainshift.io/blog/clarity-smart-contract-security-guide) will be acively updated as per this repo.
+The [original article](https://plainshift.io/blog/clarity-smart-contract-security-guide) will be actively updated as per this repo.
 If you'd like to add issues/sections, propose fixes, or any other ideas you might have, feel free to open a PR and contribute!

 ## Contents